The listing of specific “successes” are not boasts seeking “atta-boys”. Nor are the declarations of losses, excuses seeking “woe-is-me” pity.

 When single, my friend lived in a luxury apartment overlooking Lake Michigan, and drove a Mercedes Benz 280 SL, 2-seat, convertible.
 When married, his family lived in a spacious, gracious home, in a subdivision with a pool, tennis courts and a lake.
 He provided four cars for his family’s convenience, vacations to 5-star resorts, several tours of Europe, over 2 decades of memberships in a country club and racquet club, and a college education for all of his four children.

 My friend also enjoyed the accolades of athletic achievement.
-He won a State Championship for playing #2 doubles on his local State League Tennis Team, and another Tennis Championship for being undefeated in the weekly Racquet Club 4.0 singles matches, over 8 months.
+He won a State Championship for playing #2 doubles on his local State League Tennis Team, and another Tennis Championship by being Undefeated in the weekly Racquet Club 4.0 singles matches, over 8 months.

 He won the Class A Country Club Championship, the year after he was a Finalist.
-He won the Country Club’s Father/Child tournament 4 times, each with 1 of his 4 children, and the prestigious 1st Place Low Gross & Low Net District Father/Son Championship.
-A half dozen 1st Place Member/Guest trophies from various country clubs, and 4 - 1st Place/Low Gross Singles Championships, from local Associations and nation-wide company Golf Tournaments, are on his bookcases.
+He won the Country Club’s Father/Child tournament 4 times, with each of his 4 children, and the prestigious 1st Place Low Gross & Low Net District Father/Son Championship.
+A half dozen 1st Place Member/Guest trophies from various country clubs, and 4 - 1st Place/Low Gross Singles Championships, from local Associations and Nation-Wide Company Golf Tournaments, grace his bookcases.

-So, I summarized and synthesized all my friend’s experiences and insights and distilled them into this web-site blog.
-Perhaps, in the quiet stillness of the night, when the mind rests and the heart opens, some of my friend’s messages may assuage anxiety, or point to the “True North” of the heart and soul.
+So, I, P. Julian Malison, summarized and synthesized all my friend’s experiences & insights and distilled them into this website.
+Perhaps, in the quiet stillness of the night, when the mind rests and the heart opens, some of the website's blog posts of my friend’s experiences may assuage anxiety, and point to the “True North” of your heart and soul.